twicejr/nestedSortable/README.md

 - All jQuery Sortable options, events and methods are available
 - It is possible to define elements that will not accept a new nested item/list and a maximum depth for nested items
 - The root level can be protected
+- It is possible to lock the parentship of items, so that only re-ordering them is possible.
+Like a family tree.

 ## Usage